rogi29/Ruddy2D/README.md

+# !THE PROJECT WAS ABONDED BUT IS STILL A GREAT LEARNING EXPIRIENCE TO SHARE.!

 # Ruddy2D

 Ruddy2D is an ambitious project to build a full 2D Javascript Game Engine that would handle small projects like puzzle games and more complex projects like RPG games and even MMORPG type of games.